Skip to content

 Efficient invoice processing ensures nothing gets missed and sets the stage for timely payments.
 Think about how your team currently handles invoice receipt and look for areas to improve organization and reduce manual handling.

-Verify and Approve Invoices
+Verifying and Approving Invoices

 Once received, an invoice needs verification.
 This involves checking invoice details against supporting documents like purchase orders and contracts.
 This "matching" process confirms that the goods or services billed were received and the pricing is correct.
 After verification, the invoice moves to the approval stage, usually involving routing it to the appropriate individuals within your organization who have payment approval authority.